 “Happy birthday!” they chimed together.

 My heart immediately melted.
-Although they had just arrived back from their Hawaii vacation the day before, they somehow figured out it was my birthday… And then brought over the cutest baseball-themed birthday gift.
+Although they had just flown back from their Hawaiian vacation the day before, they somehow figured out it was my birthday… And then brought over the cutest baseball-themed birthday gift.
 I have the sweetest neighbors!

 Just before they turned to walk back to their own house, the three-year-old girl looked up at me.
 “Do you have chocolate?” she asked a little shyly.
 Almost every time I see her, I give her something chocolaty because she’s just as big of a chocoholic as I am!